Introduction to Statistical Learning

 - Predict outcomes of Y given X

-- Models tend to be more complex
+- Models can be very complex

 Inference

-- Understand how Y is affected by X
+- Understand how X affects Y

 - Models tend to be simpler